-I'm a facilitator, meeting snob, workplace coach, and time management geek.
+I'm an HR professional, meeting snob, workplace coach, and time management geek.
 I'm passionate about helping people have productive workdays that increase morale and purpose.
 Learn about my services here.

 "I always remember what I need to do.
 Why write it down?"